Intricacies of C Semantics

 - Bad C usage.
 Reckless int-long-ptr synonyms.
 The type

-works expediently, but not "correct".
-TBD Will post details on this later. sys_call_table
+void * * sys_call_tableworks expediently, but not "correct".
+TBD Will post details on this later. sys_call_tableinitialization

 #define SYSCALLTBLPM 0xffffffff81801680 /* pmateti 3.19.0-20-lowlatency */ #define SYSCALLTBLAS 0xffffffff81801400 /* asish 4.0.1 */ #define __NR_ni 7 /* NR of sys_ni_syscall */